 STEP#5: Pour Batter and Add Raspberries

 I like to bake this cake in a non-stick removable bottom angel food pan.
-It creates a really pretty cake that is also easy to release once baked. (this link goes to Amazon where I am compensated on products sold at no cost to the consumer)
+It creates a really pretty cake that is also easy to release once baked.

 Even though the pan is non-stick, I do spray it with some baking spray for added insurance!